History of Jeff Bezos in Timeline

 During July 2018, members of the U.S. Congress called on Bezos to detail the applications of Amazon's face recognition software, Rekognition.

-July 2018: Named "richest man in modern history"
+July 2018: Named Richest Man in Modern History

 July 2018: Commercial Spaceflight Tickets Priced

-In July 2018, it was announced that Bezos had priced commercial spaceflight tickets from $200,000 to $300,000 per person.
+In July 2018, it was announced that Jeff Bezos had priced commercial spaceflight tickets from $200,000 to $300,000 per person for Blue Origin flights.

-July 17, 2018: Designated 'Wealthiest Person in Modern History'
+July 17, 2018: Designated "Wealthiest Person in Modern History"

-In September 2018, Jeff Bezos announced that he would commit approximately $2 billion to a fund to deal with American homelessness and establish a network of non-profit preschools for low-income communities.
+In September 2018, Jeff Bezos announced he would commit approximately $2 billion to a fund to deal with American homelessness and establish a network of non-profit preschools for low-income communities.

 September 2018: Donation to With Honor